-The main criteria for selecting Cumulus Linux included:
+The main criteria for selecting NVIDIA Cumulus Linux included:

-Network Flexibility: Cumulus Linux provided the flexibility to leverage existing applications like Ansible to manage switches like their servers.
-The team made no modifications to the application to run their Cumulus Linux ToR switches.
+- Network Flexibility: NVIDIA Cumulus Linux provided the flexibility to leverage existing applications like Ansible to manage switches like their servers.
+The team made no modifications to the application to run their NVIDIA Cumulus Linux ToR switches.